 One thing I noticed is that the Indian Kheer almost always uses ghee in it.
 As for the Pakistani style, ghee is optional.
 But other than that, everything is pretty much the same.

 After trying quite a few recipes, I think I’m quite happy to say this one is my go-to recipe now.

-So, if you’re craving for some comforting dessert, then you should make this Kheer.
-You can easily make with it just everyday ingredients you already have in your kitchen/ pantry.
+So, if you’re craving some comforting dessert that is easy to make, then you should make this Kheer.

 Everyday Ingredients for Pakistani Kheer